March 27, 2026

 If you're starting from scratch, here's how to prioritize skill development in your first 90 days:

-- Days 31-60: Build your LinkedIn profile, start posting content, and begin outreach.
-Aim for 20 discovery calls in this period regardless of how rough they are.
+• Days 31-60: Build your LinkedIn profile (optimize headline and about section for your target client), start posting 3-4 times per week, and begin systematic outreach.
+Aim for 50 connection requests per week and 5-10 cold emails per day.
+Target 20 discovery calls in this period regardless of how rough they are.
+You are buying data, not revenue.

 For the complete roadmap on launching your agency, read our guide on how to start an AI automation agency in 2026.